softprops/sbt-gh-issues/README.md

      gh-comments <num> # lists all comments on a gh issue gh-comment <num> <comment> # adds a comment on a gh issue

+Some tasks listed above take arguments.
+Those are annotated with `<arg1> <arg2>`.
+If you forget what arguments a task takes, just execute the task with no args.
+This will reveal a `usage` statement to help.
+For arguments that are strings, be sure to double-quote their values ( `gh-open "something's wrong" "oh something is definitely wrong!"` )

-You for simplicity you can can just mix in `gh.Issues` (includes all three) into your project definition.
+You for simplicity, you can can just mix in `gh.Issues` (includes all three) into your project definition.

-Declare the gh issues plugin in your `PluginDefinition`/
+Declare the gh issues plugin in your `PluginDefinition`.

     > cat project/plugins/plugins.scala
     import sbt._